 I recently completed enough knit sewing projects (for my sewing-with-knit series) to drown myself in (or go swimming like Scrooge McDuck in his gold!)
-One of my favorite and most-worn projects from the series has been the Briar top.
-I made one cropped version for myself, and another for my little sister.
-I’m a sucker for texture and hand-printing, so on both versions I added Megan’s shoulder detail variation, as well as a large side pocket.
-I used self fabric, and worked a little hand-printing awesomeness for texture and a little tone-on-tone contrast.
+One of my favourite and most-worn projects from the series has been the Briar top.
+I’m a sucker for texture and hand-printing, so on both versions, I added Megan’s shoulder detail variation, as well as a large side pocket.
+I used self-fabric and worked a little hand-printing awesomeness for texture and a little tone-on-tone contrast.
 The pocket adds a very bold and graphic element to the tee that I can’t resist.

 Here’s how to do it!

 *For easy sewing, I added my pocket after sewing just one side seam.

 Begin by cutting a 10X12″ square from your self-fabric (feel free to go nuts here with a fun contrasting fabric, but be sure it has a similar hand as your self-fabric.)
 Centre your square underneath the right or left side seam making sure the sides of the square are parallel with the side seam.
 Trim away excess sticking out from the bottom so that the bottom edge of your pocket is identical to your hemline.

 If you’re keen on a little hand-printing, now is the time.
 I carved a simple scallop stamp from an eraser and printed using textile paints and a soft mini roller.
 Allow to dry and then heat set with an iron.